birc-ctib-2022/bed-2-thebrogrammers/README.md

 If we merge two files the complexity would be O(m+n), adding another files we would reach O((m+n)+(m+n+l)) so we would end up with something like O(m*i + n*(i-1) + l*(i-2)...), where i is the total number of files.

-If we merge all files at once, it would be the sum of the length of all files.
+If we merge all files at once, the complexity would be O(the sum of the length of all files).